Frequently Asked Questions for the 2022-23 School Year

 - If eligible, upload or change the photo of your student as necessary.

-- Select the appropriate bus stop and finalize the payment.
+- Select the appropriate bus stop and make an appointment to finalize the payment.

 - Main address: 1130 5th Ave, Chula Vista, CA 91910

-- If eligible, provide a current, color picture of the student or have a photo of your student taken for $1.00; and finalize payment.
-(VISA, MASTERCARD, Cash, or Money Orders ONLY)
+- If eligible, provide a current, color picture of the student or have a photo of your student taken; and finalize payment.
+(CASH or Money Orders ONLY)

 - For fee waiver, you will need to provide us with current proof of income.